frlundst/MovieboxDB/README.md

 times for specific movies that are currently airing.

 ## What you have done
-We have finished creating the layout for the homepage, search page and favourites page.
+We have finished creating the layout for the homepage and started working on the search page.
 There are movies and shows visible with scores, genres and information visible.

 ## What you still plan to do
-Make it so that pressing on a show redirects the user to the page showcasing all information about the movie.
+- Movie details page
+- Search Page, Discovery Page, Profile Page
+- Creating users using firebase
+- Tracking movies, tvshows for each user

 ## Your project file structure (short description/purpose of each file)
 We are following the React structure for files, which means that we utilize a public folder where we store all our imgs and our